 2002-2009 Chevrolet Trailblazer Height Sensors (x2) - a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
 The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.

-2002-2009 Chevrolet Trailblazer Air Lines- tubes that run from a compressor to the air which carry pressurized air to the air bags in order to adjust the height of the vehicle, respectively.
+2002-2009 Chevrolet Trailblazer Air Lines- tubes that carry pressurized air from a compressor to the air springs in order to adjust the height of the vehicle.

-2002-2009 Chevrolet Trailblazer Solenoids (x2) - usually L-shaped, these plastic components connect the electrical connection and lines of suspension components to the suspension control module on vehicles with active suspension.
+2002-2009 Chevrolet Trailblazer Solenoids (x2) - usually L-shaped, these plastic components work along with the supension control module on vehicles with active suspension.
 The solenoid regulates the air pressure for each air spring.
 Solenoids start to leak as they wear out causing the vehicle to sag or to lean.
 This will cause the ride height sensor to send a signal to activate the compressor in an attempt to inflate the air suspension and level out the vehicle.
 This excessive work load will eventually lead to total failure of the compressor.

 2002-2009 Chevrolet Trailblazer Compressor Assembly- creates/sends pressurized to active suspension components.
 When the air suspension starts leaking, the compressor/pump starts working harder to try to keep the system inflated.
 By the time air suspension leaks down completely, sitting the vehicle on its tires, the compressor will either have failed or be well on its way to full failure.
 Buying replacement air springs and taking the time to install them only to find out the compressor still needs to be replaced can be very frustrating, time-consuming, and expensive.